ph1ll1ps/ph1ll1ps.github.io/content/hiring/positions.md

   #description = "To develop experiment design and analysis software in F# for Biologics Engineering."

 +++
-This is an opportunity to join the Biologics AI Moonshot at Sanofi https://www.youtube.com/watch?v=yIn3GECO82A .
+This is an exciting opportunity to join the Biologics AI Moonshot at Sanofi https://www.youtube.com/watch?v=yIn3GECO82A .